introdh/intro-dh-TaylorBlock/grantworkshop.md

 Here in your repository, write your answers to the following:

 (1) Formulate the humanities question(s) guiding the project.
+Discuss the race progression among a number of Vogue Magazines from the past 10 years.
+This will be done to analyze the racial norms and progession by country throughout time.

 (2) Provide a one-paragraph abstract written for a nonspecialist audience, clearly explaining the project’s principal activities and its expected results.